gridcoin-community/Gridcoin-Site/README.md

 4. Go to Gridcoin-Site folder (or whatever you specified when pulling the repo) `Shift+RightClick` -> Open Cmd Prompt Here or Open Powershell window here(Win 10)

+5. Run `bundle install` (preps the web server for local previewing)

-5. `git branch your_branch_name` (give it a descriptive name like "whitelist changes") followed by `git checkout your_branch_name`
+6. `git branch your_branch_name` (give it a descriptive name like "whitelist changes") followed by `git checkout your_branch_name`

-6. Every time you make changes, run `git commit -a` to add your changes followed by `git push` to push them to your repo on github.com.
+7. Every time you make changes, run `git commit -a` to add your changes followed by `git push` to push them to your repo on github.com.
 The first time you push, you'll need to run `git push --set-upstream origin your_branch_name` first to let Github.com know about your new branch.

-7. Run `bundle install` (runs the web server for local previewing)
+8. You can preview your changes with a local development server by running `bundle exec jekyll serve`

-8. When ready to submit changes, go back to your fork on github.com and you will be prompted to make a pull request.
+9. When ready to submit changes, go back to your fork on github.com and you will be prompted to make a pull request.

 ### Editing Specific Sections